VoD and Africa - A review of existing VoD services, drivers, challenges and opportunities (2016 update)

 This report is ideal to prepare a business plan and convince investors and partners.

-The main report was released at the end of 2014 and the list of VoD platforms (in excel) has been updated up until the 10th.
-March 2016.
+The main report was released at the end of 2014 and the list of VoD platforms (in excel) has been updated up until November 2016.

 Report's Key data: